-Stephen King is an author who has almost supernaturally mastered the balance of quantity and quality, so it's no wonder a significant amount of movies currently in development are based on stories that he's written over the years.
+There are a lot of Stephen King movies in development, which isn't surprising considering he's an author who has almost supernaturally mastered the balance of quantity and quality.
 Starting with IT in 2017, there has been an unofficial Stephen Kingaissance, where adaptations of his novels and short stories aren't nearly as polarizing as they had been in the past.

-In the past couple of years alone, his adaptations have been treated with a deserving level of respect, and to call the results promising is an understatement.
+In the past few years alone, his adaptations have been treated with a deserving level of respect, and to call the results promising is an understatement.
 Recent adaptations like Gerald's Game, 11.22.63, and the aforementioned IT have found success in theatrical releases, streaming services, and as TV shows, and the well of Stephen King stories is hardly at risk of running dry.
-Over the next few years alone, there is a long list of movies currently in development based on his work.
+Over the next couple of years, there is a long list of movies currently in development based on his work.

 In 1977, Stephen King wrote what has become easily one of his most beloved novels, The Shining.
-It eventually spawned an adaptation from Stanley Kubrick, of which King ultimately wasn't a fan, and it then took King 36 years to follow up the isolated tale of Jack, Wendy, and Danny Torrance at the haunted Overlook Hotel with its sequel, Doctor Sleep.
-Now, in the midst of the Kingaissance, Doctor Sleep is getting its own adaptation from director Mike Flanagan (who also directed an adaptation of King's novel Gerald's Game), which will star Ewan McGregor and Rebecca Ferguson.
+It eventually spawned an adaptation from Stanley Kubrick, which King ultimately wasn't a fan of, and it then took King 36 years to follow up the isolated tale of Jack, Wendy, and Danny Torrance at the haunted Overlook Hotel with its sequel, Doctor Sleep.
+Now, in the midst of the Kingaissance, Doctor Sleep is getting its own adaptation from director Mike Flanagan (who also directed an adaptation of King's novel Gerald's Game), which stars Ewan McGregor and Rebecca Ferguson.

 In Doctor Sleep, Danny Torrance is now an adult who isn't just dealing with alcoholism (like his late father), but with the supernatural traumas he suffered through as a child; and after coming across a tribe of psychic vampires, he finds a purpose in protecting a young girl who shares his psychic ability.